alfadelta10010/verification/notes6.md

 	----------
 endtask
 ```
-- The same rules of functions apply for the arguments in the task
+- The same rules of function arguments apply for the arguments in the task

 ## Task with Timing control
 ```verilog